From the beginning of the autumn term in the 2020/21 academic year, all pupils, in all year groups, were expected to return to school full-time.

-In response to the coronavirus (COVID-19) outbreak, the government asked early years settings, schools, and colleges to close from Friday 20 March 2020 to all children except those of critical workers and those classified as vulnerable.
+- From Friday 20 March 2020, in response to the coronavirus (COVID-19) outbreak, the government asked early years settings, schools, and colleges to close to all children except those of critical workers and those classified as vulnerable.

-From 15 June, secondary schools, sixth form and further education colleges were asked to begin providing face-to-face support to students in year 10 and 12 to supplement their learning from home, alongside full-time provision for students from priority groups.
+- From 15 June, secondary schools, sixth form and further education colleges were asked to begin providing face-to-face support to students in year 10 and 12 to supplement their learning from home, alongside full time provision for students from priority groups.
+Primary schools were given the flexibility to bring back pupils in other year groups, where they have space to do so.

-By 17 July, most schools and colleges had closed for the summer holiday.
-Early years settings typically remain open during the summer holidays.
+- By 17 July, most schools and colleges had closed for the summer holiday.
+Ordinarily, fewer early years settings are open and fewer children are in attendance during school summer holidays.
+This is due to reduced demand for childcare and the closure of term-time only and school-based settings.

 Education settings survey

 To help understand the impact of these decisions, the Department for Education (DfE) established a survey of schools and colleges in England.
-Schools and colleges are asked to report information to DfE each day, including the number of children and staff in attendance if they are open and when they plan to reopen if they are closed.
+Schools and colleges are asked to report information to DfE each day.

 Local authority early years survey